ProtonMail/proton-bridge/README.md

 More details [on the public website](https://protonmail.com/import-export).

+The Import-Export app is developed in separate branch `master-ie`.

 ## Launchers
 Launchers are binaries used to run the ProtonMail Bridge or Import-Export apps.